- Oregon REALTORS® COVID-19 Updates

 A famous judge once opined that “even a dog knows the difference between being tripped over and being kicked.”
 That is a nice expression of the difference between intent and mistake, but not really consistent with human nature.
 A buyer harmed by a seller’s misstatement (or lack of statement) will invariably assume intent to deceive.
 Once a buyer assumes intent to deceive, they will look for evidence of that intent in the seller’s and agent’s conduct during the transaction.
 Innocent actions viewed in retrospect after something has gone wrong, can look very intentional.
 How to avoid creating such evidence is what managing this kind of risk is about.
 This subject is covered in detail in the Risk Mitigation section of this subject.

 The duty of confidentiality is much like the duty of obedience for risk analysis purposes.
-The duty is implicated anytime an agent discusses the object of the agency relationship with a thirdparty.
+The duty is implicated anytime an agent discusses the object of the agency relationship with a third party.
 In real estate, that means anytime an agent discusses the property, a client’s motivation or the terms of a transaction with anyone other than the client.
 Fortunately, the definition of confidential information (anything learned as an agent that is not in the principal’s interest to disclose or is not required by law to be disclosed) makes analyzing and controlling confidentiality risk fairly simple.
-Click here for a copy of the statutory definition of confidential information.

 It is not uncommon for sellers to disagree with agents about what should or must be disclosed to buyers.
 Confidentiality is often used as a make-weight in these disagreements.
 Withholding information from buyers based on confidentiality duties raises the issue of “materiality” because Oregon license law requires the listing agent “[t]o disclose material facts known by the seller’s agent and not apparent or readily ascertainable to a party.”
 Basically, if the facts in question are material and not apparent or readily ascertainable, they are not confidential and, therefore, must be disclosed.
 Disclosure is once again the key.
 How to deal with confidentiality problems is covered in the Risk Mitigation section of this subject.